wilhelm-lab/spectrum_fundamentals/docs/contributing.rst

     $ pip install -r docs/requirements.txt

-Please note that spec_fundamentals itself must also be installed.
+Please note that spectrum_fundamentals itself must also be installed.
 To build the documentation run:

 .. code:: console